Media forecasting

 Integrating a 12-column layout required careful design decisions.
 It risked overwhelming the interface and pulling attention away from the simulation itself.
 To keep things focused and clean, we embedded the table inside each media group, collapsed by default.

 Phase 4.
-Bulk simulation
+Edge cases

 Phase 5.
-Lorem Ipsum
+Bulk simulation

 See also